 The entire mountain range is somewhat isolated from the mountainous landscape of Asturias thanks to the boundary drawn around it the vega of the Sella.
 And for that reason it is still peculiar and surprising.
 It stands out for its constitution of limestone, and at its feet merges with the coastal rasas.

 Guided tours to Sueve

-The "Magic Land" routes combine hiking, environmental education, landscape interpretation, children's workshops, affective education and education for coexistence.
-All of them are found in places that have a special interest whether natural, cultural, historical, ecological, aesthetic ... and are especially recommended for children and young people.
+The “Magic Land” routes combine hiking, environmental education, landscape interpretation, children's workshops, emotional education and coexistence education.
+All of them are located in places that have a special interest whether natural, cultural, historical, ecological, aesthetic ... and are especially recommended for children and young people.

-This unique tour through this Sierra allows us to enjoy a dreamlike view, and the asturcón horse, the most emblematic animal of Asturias, which maintains its natural habitat in the «Protected Landscape of the Sierra del Sueve».
+This unique tour of this Sierra allows us to enjoy fantastic views, and the Asturian horse, the most emblematic animal of Asturias, which maintains its natural habitat in the «Protected Landscape of the Sierra del Sueve».

 The environment allows us to develop games and experiences to connect with trees.

 More info on Guided tours: Magic Land.Text: © Ramón Molleda for desdeasturias.com